Revealing the Invisible: Permian Health’s Air Quality Crusade in Gambia

 Dr. Touray emphasizes the importance of partnering with the Gambian government to leverage their data for national air quality standards and planning.
 "Working closely with governmental bodies is crucial for our success," Dr. Touray notes, highlighting his strong connections within the National Environment Agency, which have been supportive of their endeavors.

-Additionally, the project's recent recognition by the Energy Policy Institute of the University of Chicago with an Air Quality Award underscores the global acknowledgment of their impactful work.
+Additionally, the project's recent recognition by the Energy Policy Institute of the University of Chicago with an Air Quality Award highlights the global acknowledgment of their impactful work.
 This prestigious award will enable Permian Health to scale their network further.

 Currently, there are 16 low-cost sensors deployed, and Gambia will, for the first time ever, have a reference monitor to assist in enhancing air quality monitoring and assessment.